fastlane/docs/docs/codesigning/common-issues.md

 Make sure to have a valid code signing identity defined in your project targets.
 This might happen when you select `Don't Code Sign` as Code Signing Identity.

+> User interaction is not allowed.
+Command /usr/bin/codesign failed with exit code 1

+Make sure that codesign can access your signing private key.
+Open Keychain Access.
+Select your signing private key, right-click, choose Get Info, change to the Access Control tab and select the "Allow all applications to access this item".

 ## fastlane errors

 > Could not find a matching code signing identity for type 'X'